ga-curriculum/men-stack-embedding-related-data-skyrockit/style-the-application/README.md

 </body>
 ```

-2. Now we're going to add our styling for the landing page.
+2. Now we're going to add our styling for the homepage.
 The following CSS is doing a few things:
 - setting our background image and its size/positioning
 - styling our header and subheader
 - spacing out our elements with `flex`